 That they were all built between 1150 and appr.
 1250 is beyond any doubt.
 Neither must we forget that the round churches are not the only churches on Bornholm – in fact, 15 churches were built on the island during this period.
 All of them are extremely heavily built, every one situated at about one hour’s walk from the coastline.
 Why?

 The early Middle Ages was not excactly a time of peace.
 Pirates from the Baltic area, called Kurland, attacked the Baltic shores, and in Denmark the quarrel between king and church finally led to the victory of king Valdemar the Great at Grathe Moor and his solitary rule over the country.
 The kingdom was sacred and instigated by God, and the church had to submit to this.
 It was also the time of the great church building activity, and being practical, the churches were also made fortifications.
-In the Middle Ages, by the way, the round churches did nok look the way they do today – imagine them with a flat roof with fortifications and ramparts on top, where guards could stand watching the arrival of possible enemies – or perhaps crusader ships, coming in to take provisions on board!
+In the Middle Ages, by the way, the round churches did not look the way they do today – imagine them with a flat roof with fortifications and ramparts on top, where guards could stand watching the arrival of possible enemies – or perhaps crusader ships, coming in to take provisions on board!

 But these were also the days of the Baltic crusades.
 Bornholms was situated conveniently on the way to Estonia and Latvia, and the island could be used for a “stop over” – provisions could be taken on board.
 Thus, the churches were also built as storage houses, and in the towers of the conventional churches and in the upper levels of the round churches many things could be kept and concealed behind the several feet thick walls, and things could be kept cool.
 In Denmark we also know the story of our own flag, Dannebrog, which was said to have fallen from the sky during the battle of Lyndanisse outside Tallin in Estonia on the 15th of June, 1219.
-A typical crusader’s flag, by the way – like the Maltese flag, only in reverse.
+A typical crusader’s flag, by the way – like the Maltese flag, only rectangular and not square.
 Thought inspiring…

 More recent research around our large castle ruin, Hammershus, have during the recent restoring moved the age of the castle back about 50 years to the end of the 12th century to the beginning of the 13th century – and this puts the castle in a new and interesting light, namely as a place with connection to the crusades – and Hammershus is placed strategically well for surveillance of the small strait between Bornholm and Scania (which was Danish at that time).
 And earlier, the East Danish king Svend Grathe had “sold” 3/4 of the island to the arch bishop of Lund, thus giving the church the majority of the power over Bornholm.